KSP-KOS/KOS/doc/source/math/ref_frame.rst

     based on the Unity game engine) uses a **LEFT-handed** coordinate system.  kOS inherits this behavior from KSP.

 In all the reference frames mentioned below, the orientation of the axes is **left-handed**.
-This means that if you imagine opening your palm and pointing your fingers down the x-axis, then curling your fingers in the direction of the y-axis, then sticking your thumb up, that the direction in which your thumb must be pointing is the direction of the z-axis **if and only if** you used your left hand to perform those steps.
+What does that mean?
+If you open your **left** palm and point your fingers along the x-axis, then curl your fingers in the direction of the y-axis and stick out your thumb, your thumb will be pointing along the z-axis.
-(If you do those steps with your right hand, you get a z-axis in the opposite direction and that is known as a **right handed** coordinate system).
+(If you do those steps with your right hand, you will get a z-axis in the opposite direction and that is known as a **right handed** coordinate system).

 This is an important thing to keep in mind, as most mathematics and physics textbooks tend to draw examples using a right handed